Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Emergence of the gravitational interaction

-We denote by $X^\mu(\mathcal{S}_i),\,i\equiv \mathcal{S},A,B$ the {\it macroscopic observable} coordinates associated to the system $\mathcal{S}_i$, that is, the value of the coordinates that could be associated to a classical system.
-We assume that the functions
+Let us consider a physical system $\mathcal{S}$ that can be thought as composed by two sub-systems $A$ and $B$.
+We denote by $X^\mu(\mathcal{S}_i),\,i\equiv \mathcal{S},A,B$ the {\it macroscopic observable} coordinates associated with the system $\mathcal{S}_i$, that is, the value of the coordinates that could be associated when local coordinates are assigned by a classical observer to each system $\mathcal{S},A,B$ by means of a measurements or by means of theoretical models.

+Let $\xi_k:\mathbb{R}\to TM^k_4$ the world line of the $k$-essime sub-quantum molecule.
+Then we adopt the following: \\ {\bf Assumption I}.
+The functions

 are smooth.
+This is an useful requirement to link the microscopic degrees of freedom with macroscopic degrees of freedom.

-Under the additional constraint of universal bounded acceleration and speed for the sub-quantum molecules, in the metastable equilibrium regime $t\to (2n+1)T$, the functions $X^\mu((2n+1)T,\tau)=X^\mu(\tau)$ are $1$-Lipschitz.
-In order to show this fact we consider first the relations
+Under the additional requirement of the Randers type condition, that implies the existence of an universal bounded acceleration and speed for the sub-quantum molecules, in the metastable domain ${\bf D}_0\subset \,T^*TM$ containing the metastable points of the evolution of the system at the instants $\{t=(2n+1)T,\,n\in\,\mathbb{Z}\}$, the functions $X^\mu((2n+1)T)=X^\mu(\tau\equiv n):T^*TM\to \mathbb{R}$ are $1$-Lipschitz in $t$-time parameter.
+In order to show this, let us first remark that the relations

-which hold because in the metastable equilibrium regime there is no $t$-dependence of the physical observables (they are almost fixed points of the $U_t$ flow).
-Second, we consider the regularity relations